Florida National Parks

 7. Everglades National Park

-Perhaps the most well-known National Park in Florida, maybe even the most famous, is the Everglades.
+Perhaps the most well-known of Florida National Parks, maybe even the most famous, is the Everglades.
 People from all over the world visit to catch a glimpse of an alligator.
 If you are in the Everglades National Park, your trip won’t end without seeing one!

-There is plenty to see and do with over 1.5 million acres throughout the national park.
-Visitors can hike, go trekking on a boat or a tram tour, or go bird watching throughout the impeccable locations throughout the park!
+There is plenty to see and do across the national park’s over 1.5 million acres.
+Visitors can hike, go trekking on a boat, take a tram tour, or go birdwatching throughout the park’s impeccable locations!

-The Everglades is about forty minutes away from Miami, and day trips here are popular for people taking cruises.
+The Everglades is about 40 minutes from Miami, and day trips here are popular among people taking cruises.

 Address: Florida, Everglades National Park